ashishkumar-ds/data-science-projects/gojek-event-metrics-experimentation/README.md

 ## Project Summary

 This project focuses on mapping the customer journey within the Gojek app to define meaningful product events and metrics for experimentation.
-Acting as a user ordering food through the GoFood service, the project breaks down the app journey into event-based milestones, from login to delivery, and proposes event names, metrics, data tracking fields, and sample values.
-This helps Gojek’s product and business teams define actionable KPIs for improving user experience, measuring friction, and running successful experiments.
+Acting as a user ordering food through the GoFood service, the project breaks down the app journey into event-based milestones, from login to delivery.
+As a data analyst, I proposed standardized event names, experimentation-ready metrics, and key tracking fields to support product teams in defining actionable KPIs.
+These insights enable Gojek’s product and business teams to improve user experience, detect friction, and run structured in-app experiments.

 ---

 ## Problem Statement

-**How can Gojek define and track product events across the customer journey to enable effective experimentation and performance evaluation?**
+**How can Gojek define and track meaningful product events across the user journey to support experimentation and enhance in-app experience?**

 ---